AdobeDocs/developers-animatesdk-docs/Introduction/What.md

-## Whatâ€™s new in the JavaScript API
+## What’s new in the JavaScript API

-> The following section lists new objects, methods, and properties in Flash CC.
+The following section lists new objects, methods, and properties in Flash CC.
 It also lists changes in Flash CS5, CS5.5, and CS6.
 >
-> If you have not used the JavaScript API before, you might want to skip this section and go directly to [â€œJavaScript API](#JavaScript_API_objects) [objectsâ€ on page 10](#JavaScript_API_objects)).
+If you have not used the JavaScript API before, you might want to skip this section and go directly to [“JavaScript API](#JavaScript_API_objects) [objects” on page 10](#JavaScript_API_objects)).

 ### New methods and properties in Flash CC

-> The following methods and properties for existing objects are new in Flash Profesional CC:
+The following methods and properties for existing objects are new in Flash Profesional CC:

 -   [Tween Object](#_bookmark1123)